Kuadrant/kuadrant-operator/doc/user-guides/secure-protect-connect-single-multi-cluster.md

 kubectl wait clusterissuer/${clusterIssuerName} --for=condition=ready=true
 ```

-### Setup a Gateway
+### Set up a Gateway

-For Kuadrant to balance traffic using DNS across two or more clusters, we need to define a Gateway with a shared host.
-We will define this with a HTTPS listener with a wildcard hostname based on the root domain.
-As mentioned earlier, these resources need to be applied to all clusters.
+For Kuadrant to balance traffic using DNS across two or more clusters, you must define a Gateway with a shared host.
+You will define this by using an HTTPS listener with a wildcard hostname based on the root domain.
+As mentioned earlier, these resources must be applied to all clusters.

-**Note:** for now we have set the Gateway to only accept `HTTPRoute`'s from the same namespace.
-This will allow us to restrict who can use the Gateway until it is ready for general use.
+NOTE: For now, the Gateway is set to accept an `HTTPRoute` from the same namespace only.
+This allows you to restrict who can use the Gateway until it is ready for general use.

 ```bash
 kubectl apply -f - <<EOF